Imani01/JavaScript-projects/README.md

 My-Hands on JavaScript projects.
 Make sure you read the notes before proceeding to the next Sub-Folder.

+add <link rel="shortcut icon" href="#"> to the .html // gets rid of the <! -- Favicon -- > errow when opening the files with Live server.

 # NOTES
 # 00- Basics of JavaScript -00
 Instructions: 🧮